Hamlin appears during Super Bowl event to receive award

 PHOENIX (AP) — Damar Hamlin made a brief appearance in Phoenix during Super Bowl week to receive the NFLPA’s Alan Page Community Award.

-Hamlin read a brief statement Wednesday with his parents on stage with him at the Phoenix Convention Center.
-The Buffalo Bills safety received the award a little over a month after he went into cardiac arrest and needed to be resuscitated on the field in Cincinnati.
+Hamlin was one of five finalists for the Alan Page Award, which annually recognizes one player who goes above and beyond to perform community service in his team city and/or hometown.
+His foundation received $100,000 with the award.

-The Alan Page Award annually recognizes one player who goes above and beyond to perform community service in his team city and/or hometown.
+“He is not only an individual who has overcome a tremendous amount, he’s not only a person who reminds us just how dangerous this game is, but also the spirit, the love, the joy, the fraternity of people who play this game,” NFLPA executive director Demaurice Smith said.

-Hamlin’s toy drive fundraiser has raised more than $9 million since he collapsed.
+Hamlin collapsed on the field after a collision with a Cincinnati Bengals player and had to be resuscitated before being taken away by ambulance.
+He spent nearly a week in a Cincinnati hospital before being flown to Buffalo, where he spent a couple of days in the hospital before being released on Jan.
+11.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL